Exponential twist of probability measures: drift correction in term of a generalized gradient: Notations and definitions

 \item Given $\P \in \shp(\Omega)$, $\sha_{loc}(\P)$ will denote the set of c\`adl\`ag processes with $\P$-locally integrable variation.

 \item Equality between stochastic processes are in the sense of \textit{indistinguishability}.

-\item Throughout the paper we will use the notion of random measures and their associated compensator.
+\item Throughout the paper we will use the notion of random measures and their associated {\it compensator}.
 For a detailed discussion on this topic as well as some unexplained notations we refer to Chapter II and Chapter III in \cite{JacodShiryaev}.
+In particular, the \textit{compensator} of a random measure is introduced in resp.
+Theorem 1.8, Chapter II, \cite{JacodShiryaev}.
+We also make use of the compensator of bounded variation process, which is introduced in Theorem 3.18, Chapter I of \cite{JacodShiryaev}.

 \item We will work with the convention that $\inf \emptyset = + \infty$.
 In particular, any hitting time $\tau$ of a Borel set by a stochastic process defined on $[0, T]$ will have values in $[0, T] \cup \{+ \infty\}$.